-It is not anticipated there will be a need to relocate persons or businesses in conjunction with this Plan.
+It is anticipated there may be a need to relocate persons or businesses in conjunction with this Plan.
 In the event relocation or the acquisition of property by eminent domain becomes necessary at some time during the implementation period, the City will follow applicable Wisconsin Statutes chapter 32.

-Orderly Development and/or Redevelopment of the City of La Crosse
+SECTION 14: Orderly Development and/or Redevelopment of the City of La Crosse

-This Project Plan Amendment will have no impact on the viability of the original District Project Plan as it relates to the orderly development and/or redevelopment of the City.
+This Project Plan Amendment will have no impact on the viability of the original District Project Plan as it relates to the orderly development and/or redevelopment of the City .

-List of Estimated Non-Project Costs
+SECTION 15: List of Estimated Non-Project Costs